Jayson Wells

-Jayson Donald Edward Wells (born December 22, 1976) is a retired American basketball player.
-He won titles in the Finnish, Ukrainian, and Israeli leagues.
-He was named to four All-League teams during his professional career.
-In 2003-04 he was the top rebounder in the Israel Basketball Premier League.
+Jayson Donald Edward Wells (born December 22, 1976) is an American basketball coach and former player who is currently an assistant coach at Cal State Fullerton.
+As a player, he won titles in the Finnish, Ukrainian, and Israeli leagues and was named to four All-League teams.

 High school career

-Born in Cleveland, Ohio, Jayson Wells attended Cleveland Central Catholic High School, graduating in 1994.
+Born in Cleveland, Ohio, Wells attended Cleveland Central Catholic High School, graduating in 1994.
 He and teammate Earl Boykins led the Ironmen to a 23–2 season in 1994; reaching the Ohio State Quarterfinals; they won consecutive North Coast League titles.
 He was selected to the All-North Coast League “First Team” and named to the All-State Team (Honorable Mention).

 College career

 After high school, Wells attended Indiana State University.
 He played basketball under head coaches Sherman Dillard & Royce Waltman, leading the team in scoring and rebounding his senior season; he finished his career as the #19 career scorer (1,106 points) and the #13 rebounder (508 total rebounds).
 He was named first team All-Missouri Valley following his senior season and third team All-Missouri Valley Conference junior season.